RESEARCH STARTER

 Boltzmann’s approach of 1877 effectively introduced the “microcanonical” ensemble, involving systems of constant energy.
 Gibbs went on to discuss the “canonical” ensemble, in which the temperature is kept constant but the energy fluctuates, with these fluctuations being, in general, extremely small, and the “grand canonical” ensemble, in which the temperature is kept constant but the number of particles in the system is not.

-Despite the power of this approach and the clear exposition given by Paul and Tatiana Ehrenfest, who demonstrated the connection between Boltzmann's work on the H-function and the combinatorial approach involving the microcanonical ensemble, a number of fundamental questions remain.
+Despite the power of this approach and the clear exposition given by Paul and Tatiana Ehrenfest, who demonstrated the connection between Boltzmann’s work on the H-function and the combinatorial approach involving the microcanonical ensemble, a number of fundamental questions remain.
 These questions have centered on the assumption of molecular chaos, invoked by Boltzmann to explain irreversible phenomena.
-Certain modern approaches to irreversibility avoid probability arguments and attempt to derive irreversibility on the basis of a consideration of the dynamic instability of systems of many particles.
-The central idea here is that two such systems, whose initial states are very similar--in fact, arbitrarily so--may evolve with time into states that are very different.
-This idea is the basis of the theory of "chaos," which has been developed to explain a wide range of phenomena, from atmospheric turbulence to the beating of the human heart.
+Certain modern approaches to irreversibility examine the dynamic instability of systems of many particles.
+The central idea here is that two such systems, whose initial states are very similar—in fact, arbitrarily so—may evolve with time into states that are very different.
+This idea is related to the theory of “chaos,” which has been developed to explain a wide range of phenomena, from atmospheric turbulence to the beating of the human heart.
 Although much attention has been given to this kind of approach, a number of fundamental problems remain.
 In general, it can be said that although the problems of equilibrium statistical mechanics are essentially mathematical in nature, those of the nonequilibrium theory are ones of principle, involving the very foundations of the subject.

 Principal terms